 - Ph.D. in Psychology of Creativity at the University of Rotterdam (2004) Members of the dissertation committee: Prof. R. Cloninger, Prof. D. van Knippenberg, Dr. J.B.
 Deijen.

-- Studies in philosophy with the specialty neurophilosophy (M.A.), business sciences and languages (degree) at the Universities of London, Milan, Madrid, Amsterdam and Rotterdam
+- Studies in philosophy with the specialty neurophilosophy (M.A.), Economics and languages (M.A.) at the Universities of London, Milan, Madrid, Amsterdam and Rotterdam